krille-chan/fluffychat/PRIVACY.md

 #### Read External Storage
 The user is able to send files from the device's file system.

+#### Location
+FluffyChat makes it possible to share the current location via the chat.
+When the user shares their location, FluffyChat uses the device location service and sends the geo-data via Matrix.

 ## Push Notifications<a id="6"/>
 FluffyChat uses the Firebase Cloud Messaging service for push notifications on Android and iOS.
 This takes place in the following steps: